jbodah/spy_rb/README.md

 ## Usage

+### Spy::API

-[Spy::API](https://github.com/jbodah/spy_rb/blob/master/lib/spy/api.rb) defines the top-level interface for creating spies and for interacting with them on a global scale.
+[Spy::API](https://github.com/jbodah/spy_rb/blob/master/lib/spy/api.rb) defines the top-level interface for creating spies and for interacting with them globally.

 You can use it to create spies in a variety of ways.
 For these example we'll use the `Fruit` class because, seriously, who doesn't love fruit: